.

 Henry revered and venerated the Saxon King St. Edward the Confessor, who had been canonised in 1161, even having a mural painted of him in his bedchamber.
 He possessed a mania for building and his life's work was the re-building of Westminster Abbey, first built by King Edward.

-The shrine of Edward the Confessor built by Henry III at Westminster AbbeyIn 1269, the new Abbey was consecrated, and Edward the Confessor's body reburied there in a rich and imposing shrine.
-Henry III himself helped carry the Confessor's coffin to its new resting place.
-Three years later Henry III himself died on 16 November, 1272 aged sixty- five and became the first of the Plantagenets to be buried within the Abbey, which was later to become the mausoleum of England's monarchs.
-His body was temporarily laid to rest in the tomb of Edward the Confessor while his own sarcophagus was constructed.
+Three years later Henry III himself died at his Palace of Westminster on 16 November 1272, aged sixty- five and became the first of the Plantagenets to be buried within the Abbey, which was later to become the mausoleum of England's monarchs.
+His tomb, made by Cosmati marblers, lies by Edward the Confessor's shrine.
+His body was temporarily laid to rest in the tomb of Edward the Confessor while his sarcophagus was constructed.
 Henry was succeeded by his oldest son, Edward I.

 The widowhood of Eleanor of Provence